AhmadHasanAri/CSharpProjects/README.md

 # String programs

-String decorator
+String decorator:

-A program that decorates strings
+A program that decorates strings;

+YellOrWhisper:

+Yells or whispers an input